5Noxi/win-config/system/desc.md

     "HKLM\\SOFTWARE\\Policies\\Microsoft\\Windows Defender Security Center\\Enterprise Customization"
   ],
   "ValueName": "EnableForToasts",
   "Elements": [
     { "Type": "EnabledValue", "Data": "1" },
     { "Type": "DisabledValue", "Data": "0" }
+  ]
+},
+{
+  "File": "ICM.admx",
+  "CategoryName": "InternetManagement_Settings",
+  "PolicyName": "ShellNoUseStoreOpenWith_2",
+  "NameSpace": "Microsoft.Policies.InternetCommunicationManagement",
+  "Supported": "Windows8",
+  "DisplayName": "Turn off access to the Store", "ExplainText": "This policy setting specifies whether to use the Store service for finding an application to open a file with an unhandled file type or protocol association.
+When a user opens a file type or protocol that is not associated with any applications on the computer, the user is given the choice to select a local application or use the Store service to find an application.
+If you enable this policy setting, the \"Look for an app in the Store\" item in the Open With dialog is removed.
+If you disable or do not configure this policy setting, the user is allowed to use the Store service and the Store item is available in the Open With dialog.", "KeyPath": [
+    "HKLM\\Software\\Policies\\Microsoft\\Windows\\Explorer"
+  ],
+  "ValueName": "NoUseStoreOpenWith",
+  "Elements": [
+    { "Type": "EnabledValue", "Data": "1" },
+    { "Type": "DisabledValue", "Data": "0" }